 The worst has happened, and you’ve suddenly found your home infested with cockroaches.
-You’ve called the exterminator, and they’ve come in, sprayed and baited and done their thing.
+You’ve called the exterminator, and they’ve come in, sprayed and baited, and done their thing.
 But what happens next?
 Here is what to expect after an exterminator sprays for roaches.

-So, the exterminator came, still have roaches?
+So, the exterminator came, but there are still roaches?

-You can expect to see roaches for a few weeks, even in the daytime, which you may not have seen before.
+After extermination, you can expect to see roaches for a few weeks, even in the daytime, which you may not have seen before.
 This is because the treatment confuses the roaches, and their normal habits are disrupted.

-What to do if you are still seeing roaches after extermination:
+What to do if you are still seeing roaches after extermination?

 Do roaches come back after extermination?

-Careful inspection with a flashlight can often tell if your new-found treasure is contaminated, but if you are unsure, you can leave it outdoors in full sunlight for a full day.
-Or, if the item is small, it can be placed in the freezer in a plastic bag for a day — if any hitchhikers were present, they’ll be dead inside the bag.
+Careful inspection with a flashlight can often tell if your newfound treasure is contaminated, but if you are unsure, you can leave it outdoors in full sunlight for a full day.
+Or, if the item is small, it can be placed in the freezer in a plastic bag for a day — if any hitchhikers were present, they’d be dead inside the bag.